synctera/client-libraries-go/synctera/docs/WatchlistApi.md

 )

 func main() {
-    customerId := TODO // string | Customer ID
-    subscriptionId := TODO // string | Watchlist monitoring subscription ID watchlistSubscription := *openapiclient.NewWatchlistSubscription() // WatchlistSubscription | Watchlist monitoring subscription to be updated.
+    customerId := TODO // string | The customer's unique identifier subscriptionId := TODO // string | Watchlist monitoring subscription ID watchlistSubscription := *openapiclient.NewWatchlistSubscription(false) // WatchlistSubscription | Watchlist monitoring subscription to be updated.
 The only field that matters is `status`; all other fields are ignored.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)